symbill/toothkey/README.md

     (The Bullshitooth program will automatically authenticate and complete the pairing process.)

 3. Use `alt + shift` to toggle between grab/ungrab mode and enjoy using your iPhone while pretending to work!

+    (Press `ctrl + shift + c` to exit this bullshit in ungrab mode)

 # Notes